sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br><br>

-### Minimize performance overhead by optimizing the processing of custom headers.
+### Minimize performance overhead by optimizing the processing of custom headers

 // TODO: add description